top of page

 The U.S. administration currently projects an image of energy self-sufficiency, supported by abundant fracking output and recent geopolitical developments in Venezuela.
 This perception may persist for some time.
 The U.S. has imposed a 10% tariff on this category, despite the fact that Canada has historically provided a 15–20% discount on crude exports.

 Canada’s proximity advantages—Alberta’s oil sands, secure supplies of crude and natural gas, and a deeply interconnected electricity grid—remain powerful strategic assets.
-With the Trans Mountain pipeline coming online and the potential for additional westbound capacity in the future, Canada is increasingly positioned to diversify its customer base and secure fair‑market pricing in Asian markets.
+With the Trans Mountain pipeline extension coming online and the potential for additional westbound capacity in the future, Canada is increasingly positioned to diversify its customer base and secure fair‑market pricing in Asian markets.

 Metals and Inorganic Materials